harikavaleti/WebApplication-MicroServices-EventHUB-/README.md

                          RedisCache
                          RabbitMQ

-     Asignments
 Assignment 3a
 YouTubelink: https://www.youtube.com/watch?v=DJ7ZB40gS6U
 Another link: https://www.youtube.com/watch?v=Ad9Y6ICOFho&feature=youtu.be

-Communication between services via messaging using RabbitMQ Microservice Cart was modified and now is using use as cache Redis to save/update the user's cart.
+Communication between services via messaging using RabbitMQ Microservice Cart was modified and now is using use as cache Redis to save/update the user's cart and integrated with client(Web).
+Logging all the messages while creating cart and saving orders.
-Microservice Order was added to the project
+Microservice Order was added to the project and saving all orders to MSSQL Database and integrated with client(Web).
-Pages added to the project:
-Orders Page
-Upcoming orders
-Past orders
-Canceled orders
+Integrated with StripeAPI for Payment.
+Created EventDetails API to view each catalog with full details and integrated with client(Web).
+Created OrdersSummary API to view past and present orders and to view details of orders, also integrated with client(Web).

 Assignment 3b
 Youtubelink: https://youtu.be/-EDA6RugJ_8